gadamc/nipiezeojenapy/README.md

 [19.935887437291537, 19.94876864898489, 19.872769502734947]
 ```

 Note that each axis can be set independently.
-Thus one can call
+That is, one may move along
+a single axis without specifying the other axis values.

 ```
 pcon.go_to_position(z = 40)